Homeownership is within reach!

 ** Household income may be different than Applicant Income as it includes the entire household.

-Credit — While Habitat does not generally have a credit score requirement, old debts such as collections and judgments must be less than $2000 at the time of application and must be resolved before the purchase of the home.
+Credit — While Habitat does not generally have a credit score requirement, a score of 600 or higher is preferred.
+Additionally, old debts such as collections and judgments must be less than $2000 at the time of application and must be resolved before the purchase of the home.
 An additional $2000 of medical collections may be allowed if making payments on these.
 We also consider recent history of payments on rent, utilities, loans, and other expenses, and the amount of monthly loan payments, including estimates for deferred student loans.
 Bankruptcies must have been discharged or dismissed for one year for Chapter 13 and two years for Chapter 7.
 You can order a free copy of your credit report from www.annualcreditreport.com, or by calling 1-877-322-8228.

 Savings — Applicants must be able to save approximately $3,000 for closings costs within roughly 9-12 months.

 - Housing need

 Applicants will demonstrate housing need by having an income below the current household limits (see chart above).
 Higher priority is given to those with additional housing concerns such as living in overcrowded conditions, temporary homes, or unsafe environments; needing accessibility for a household member with a disability; or paying rent higher than 30% of income.
 If qualified financially, applicants will receive a home visit to further evaluate their need.
 Applicants should not have owned a home in the last three years nor had a foreclosure in the last four years (exceptions may be granted for disaster victims).
 Habitat of Greater Nashville serves those living or working in Davidson, Cheatham, Dickson, or Wilson counties for at least six months.
 For Habitat affiliates in other areas, visit www.habitat.org.

 - Willingness to partner with Habitat